awsdocs/alexa-for-business-administration-guide/doc_source/use-zoom.md

    1. If your Zoom Rooms configuration is successfully set up, your Zoom Rooms system displays in the list\.

 You can now control your Zoom Rooms by talking to Alexa\.
-For example, say “Alexa, start my meeting” or “Alexa, join my meeting\.”
+For example, say "Alexa, start my meeting" or "Alexa, join my meeting\."

 When a scheduled meeting associated with your Zoom Room is found on the calendar, you are prompted to join this meeting\.
 If you don’t want to join the scheduled meeting, you can either start an instant meeting by using the meeting ID 123, or join your personal meeting room by speaking your personal, 10\-digit meeting ID\.

-If you encounter any of the following issues, try the these resolutions:
+If you encounter any of the following issues, try these resolutions:
-+ Alexa says that the Zoom room isn't found:
++ Alexa says that the Zoom room isn't found\.

   Make sure that the account used for account linking is the same as the account that you used to sign into your Zoom room\.
-+ Alexa can't find an upcoming event on your calendar:
++ Alexa can't find an upcoming event on your calendar\.

   Make sure that the meeting on your calendar was scheduled as a Zoom meeting\.
-+ Alexa says “It looks like the conference provider is invalid”:
++ Alexa says "It looks like the conference provider is invalid"\.

   Make sure that you have the latest version of the Zoom Rooms software\.